PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This release fixes html problems.
+This is a maintenance release which fixes html problems in package documentation.
 See `NEWS.md` for a full list of changes.

 ## Test environments